Ischias - Rehcore AB

 • Difficulty controlling movements or reflexes in the leg

-• Pain that worsens when coughing, sneezing, or sitting for long periods of time
+• Ache that worsens with coughing, sneezing, or prolonged sitting

-Most people with sciatica get better on their own, but there are times when you should get help right away.
-This applies if the pain suddenly becomes very severe or if you lose feeling or strength in your leg.
-Problems with controlling urine or stool should also always be assessed urgently as they may be signs of a more serious condition.
+Most people with sciatica get better on their own, but there are times when immediate help should be sought.
+This applies if the pain suddenly becomes very severe or if you lose sensation or strength in the leg.
+Problems with controlling urine or feces should also always be assessed acutely, as these can be signs of a more serious condition.
 You can contact 1177 to consult about your symptoms and proceed with an examination.

 What you can do yourself

-Regular exercise is often better than rest.
-Walking, swimming, and simple mobility exercises can reduce pain and help healing.
-Many people find that heat, such as from a heating pad or a warm bath, provides relief.
-If necessary, over-the-counter painkillers can be used for a short period of time.
+Regular movement is often better than rest.
+Walks, swimming, and simple mobility exercises can reduce pain and aid healing.
+Many find that heat, such as from a heating pad or a warm bath, provides relief.
+If needed, over-the-counter pain relievers can be used for a short period.

-For some, relief supports such as back belts or seat cushions are a great help, especially when you need to sit or stand for longer periods of time.
+For some, supportive aids such as back belts or seat cushions are a great help, especially when needing to sit or stand for extended periods.

 Exercises that can relieve sciatica at home

 There are several simple exercises you can try at home to reduce pain and stiffness.
-Start gently and gradually increase as you feel better.
+Start gently and gradually increase as it feels better.

-A good start is to lie on your back with your knees bent and slowly pull one knee towards your chest, hold for 20 seconds and switch legs.
-You can also try sitting on a chair and slowly lean forward until you feel a stretch in your lower back and buttocks.
+A good start is to lie on your back with bent knees and slowly pull one knee towards your chest, hold for 20 seconds, and switch legs.
+You can also try sitting on a chair and slowly leaning forward until you feel a stretch in your lower back and buttocks.

-Another exercise is to lie on your stomach and gently push your upper body up using your arms, without lifting your hips off the floor.
-This can reduce pressure on the nerve and increase mobility in your back.
+Another exercise is to lie on your stomach and gently push your upper body up with your arms, without lifting your hips off the floor.
+This can reduce pressure on the nerve and increase mobility in the back.

-Doing these exercises a few times a day can provide gradual relief while preventing the problems from returning.
+Doing these exercises a few times a day can provide gradual relief and also prevent the problems from returning.

 The difference between true and false sciatica

-In true sciatica, the nerve itself is irritated or pinched, often by a herniated disc or a narrowing in the back.
-This causes clear radiating pain that can go all the way down to the foot.
-In false sciatica, the pain comes from the muscles in the buttock area and usually does not radiate as far.
+In true sciatica, the nerve itself is irritated or compressed, often by a herniated disc or a spinal stenosis.
+This causes clear radiating pain that can extend all the way to the foot.
+In false sciatica, the pain originates from the muscles in the gluteal area and usually does not radiate as far.

-Building strength in your stomach and back reduces the risk of new problems.
-It's also a good idea to think about how you lift and carry, and to vary your working positions during the day.
+Building core strength in your abdomen and back reduces the risk of new discomfort.
+It is also good to be mindful of how you lift and carry, and to vary your working positions throughout the day.
 If you have a sedentary job, a good chair and a height-adjustable desk can make a big difference.

 Our products that can help you

-We offer aids that are selected to reduce pain and make everyday life easier for sciatica.
-Back supports that provide relief, heat wraps that soften muscles, and seat cushions that reduce pressure on the nerve are some of the options you can choose from.
+We offer aids selected to reduce pain and facilitate daily life with sciatica.
+Back supports that provide relief, heat bandages that relax muscles, and seat cushions that reduce pressure on the nerve are some of the options you can choose from.

-Many of our customers tell us that the right support makes a big difference after just one use.
-Take a look at our recommended products and find the one that suits your needs.
+Many of our customers say that the right support makes a big difference after the very first use.
+Take a look at our recommended products and find what suits your specific needs.

 Frequently Asked Questions (FAQs)

-Sciatica pain often radiates down the leg and follows the path of the nerve, while common back pain often remains localized in the lumbar spine.
+Sciatic pain often radiates down the leg and follows the nerve's path, while regular back pain often stays localized in the lower back.

 Can sciatica go away on its own?

-Yes, many people become symptom-free in a few weeks with proper self-care, but sometimes medical treatment is required.
+Yes, many people become symptom-free within a few weeks with proper self-care, but sometimes medical treatment is required.

 What exercises are best for sciatica?

-It depends on the cause, but stretching the buttocks and back and strengthening core exercises are often helpful.
+It depends on the cause, but stretching the glutes and back, as well as strengthening core exercises, are often helpful.

 When should I seek emergency help?

-If you experience numbness in your lower abdomen or lose control of your urine/bladder or bowel movements, you should seek emergency care.
+If you experience numbness in the genital area or lose control of your bladder or bowel, you should seek emergency medical care.

 Text created by: